NillionNetwork/nillion-docs/docs/aivm.md

 ## Installation / Quickstart

 :::info
-Note: For the Encode Hackathon, you are required to install, run the development network.
-Then try one of the [examples:](https://github.com/NillionNetwork/nillion-aivm/tree/main/examples)
+Note: For the hackathon, you are required to install, run the development network.
+Then try run one of the [examples:](https://github.com/NillionNetwork/nillion-aivm/tree/main/examples)

 - 2a-fine-tuning-bert-tiny.ipynb
 - 2b-fine-tuning-lenet5.ipynb